 Leading coffee houses, from Starbucks to Dunkin’ Donuts and even the Canadian-owned Tim Hortons franchises do not disclose that this potentially dangerous chemical compound is being ingested with every sip of coffee.

 And it’s not limited to commercial coffee houses.
-Home brewed coffee, including coffee made by the popular Keurig machines, infuse DMHO into your brew.
+Home-brewed coffee, including coffee made by the popular Keurig machines, infuses DMHO into your brew without you even realizing it.

 When you think about the other ways that Dihydrogen Monoxide is used, do you really want it in your cup of coffee??